 Tramadol Side Effects Outweigh Pain Management Benefits, Study Finds

-Tramadol was first approved in 1995 as a non-controlled prescription painkiller under the brand name Ultram, and later marketed in combination with acetaminophen as Ultracet.
+Tramadol was first approved in 1995 as a non-controlled prescription painkiller under the brand name Ultram, and it was later marketed in combination with acetaminophen as Ultracet.
 It was promoted as a safer alternative to stronger opioids, with a lower risk of addiction and abuse.

 However, rising reports of dependency and misuse led federal regulators to reclassify tramadol as a Schedule IV controlled substance in 2014, placing it in the same category as drugs considered to have limited but still significant abuse potential.